kudobuilder/kudo/keps/0033-structured-parameters.md

 }
 ```

 CRDs currently cannot describe recursive data structures, as they [don't support $ref or $recursiveRef](https://github.com/kubernetes/kubernetes/issues/54579).
 The correct way to define an arbitrary JSON structure in a Kubernetes API is with `apiextension.JSON`.
-The resulting CRD for the operator version will therefore have to look like this:
+The resulting CRD for the operator version will therefore looks like this:

 ```yaml
 ...